MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-ExternalHelp.md

 ```

 This command creates an external help file in the specified location.
 This command uses the best
-practice that the folder name includes the locale.
-This command writes the warnings and errors to
+practice that the foldername includes the locale.
+This command writes the warnings and errors to the
-the WarningsAndErrors.json file.
+`WarningsAndErrors.json` file.

 ## PARAMETERS

 ### -OutputPath

 Specifies the path of a folder where this cmdlet saves your external help file.
+The folder name
-The folder name should end with a locale folder, as in the following example: `.\out\PlatyPS\en-US\`.
+should end with a locale folder, as in the following example: `.\out\PlatyPS\en-US\`.

 ```yaml
 Type: String